kyma-project/kyma/components/ui-api-layer/CONTRIBUTING.md

 Follow these rules while you develop new features for this project.

 **General implementation rules:**
-- Every domain resolver, if it is not required to run UI API Layer, should be pluggable.
-It means that it should implement `PluggableModule` interface from the [`module`](./internal/module) package.
+- Every domain resolver which is not required to run UI API Layer should be pluggable.
+It means that it should implement the `PluggableModule` interface from the [`module`](./internal/module) package.
 To see an example implementation, review the [Service Catalog](./internal/domain/servicecatalog) module.
 - Avoid creating cross-domain packages.
 Do not create domain-to-domain, direct dependencies.
 Use interfaces defined in the [`shared`](./internal/domain/shared) package to avoid circular dependencies.
 - Do not make direct dependencies between a resolver type and services.
 Define interfaces, which contain only used methods.
 Use these interface types in a constructor of a resolver type.
 - Do not export domain's interfaces and types which are not used in other places.
 For testing purposes, use the `export_test.go` file, which exports constructors only for tests.